 Glory Days, Fade Away

 By the 1910s tour boats were coming to the island in the summer, bringing curious mainland locals to explore the island and its lighthouse.
-After a pause during World War I (1917-1918) tours resumed, especially in the 1930s.
+After a pause during America's time in World War I (1917-1918), tours resumed, especially in the 1930s.
 A look at the lighthouse's register from these years shows that by the mid-1930s the island's allure had broadened, with visitors from as far away as Holland, India, and Norway stopping by for a visit.
 But while the island was a popular stop for summer tourists into the middle of the twentieth century, it remained an isolated outpost the rest of the year.

 In 1939 the U.S. Coast Guard took over control of the lighthouse from the U.S. Lighthouse Service, and in June 1974 the lighthouse's light was automated, with a white light flashing every six seconds.
 The lighthouse was listed in the National Register of Historic Places on October 21, 1977, but by this time the public was losing interest, and there was no longer a real need to staff it.
 In 1978, the Coast Guard abandoned the property.
 For the rest of the twentieth century, the few people who came to the island trashed the place as much as they admired it.